BiDAlab/BeCAPTCHA-Mouse/README.md

 ## DESCRIPTION OF BeCAPTCHA-Mouse BENCHMARK
-BeCAPTCHA-Mouse benchmark contains more than 10K synthetic mouse trayectories generated with two methods:
+BeCAPTCHA-Mouse benchmark contains 9K synthetic mouse trayectories generated with two methods:

 **Method 1: Function-based Mouse Trajectory Synthesis**
 With this approach the mouse trajectories are generated according to three different trajectory shapes (linear, quadratic, and exponential) and three different velocity profiles (constant, logarithmic, and Gaussian).